How to Make the Most of a 24-Hour Stopover in Iceland

 We reached our first destination, the Skógafoss Waterfall, which is one of the biggest in the country.
 Beside the waterfall are over 400 stairs, which you can ascend to reach the trails that lead up to a pass between glaciers Eyjafjallajökull and Sólheimajökull.

 After plenty of time to marvel at the views from atop and below the falls, we hopped back onto the Ring Road, towards Reynisfjara Black Sand Beach.
 Although the weather was very sunny, Lasma warned us that the weather could change instantly.
 It did.
 As we approached Reynisfjara, the sun hid behind a huge rain cloud, accompanied by a cold windstorm.
-I was only sporting a thin rain jacket and a sweater since it was a short stay, so I snapped a few photos and took cover in the restaurant at the beach.
+I was only sporting a thin rain jacket and a sweater since it was a short stay.
+So I quickly snapped a few photos and took cover in the restaurant at the beach.

 After an expensive croissant and hot tea, we headed to the Sólheimajökull Glacier, and the sun reappeared.
 Several of the Game of Thrones fans in our group recognized the site from the show, and Lasma explained that the production company literally paved the way for filming, so tourists now have access to the glacier.